Gibbs phenomenon: Solutions

+Since the Gibbs phenomenon comes from undershooting, it may be eliminated by using kernels that are never negative, such as the Fejér kernel.

 In practice, the difficulties associated with the Gibbs phenomenon can be ameliorated by using a smoother method of Fourier series summation, such as Fejér summation or Riesz summation, or by using sigma-approximation.
 Using a continuous wavelet transform, the wavelet Gibbs phenomenon never exceeds the Fourier Gibbs phenomenon.
 Also, using the discrete wavelet transform with Haar basis functions, the Gibbs phenomenon does not occur at all in the case of continuous data at jump discontinuities, and is minimal in the discrete case at large change points.
 In wavelet analysis, this is commonly referred to as the Longo phenomenon.
 In the polynomial interpolation setting, the Gibbs phenomenon can be mitigated using the S-Gibbs algorithm.

-Formal mathematical description of the phenomenon
+Formal mathematical description of the Gibbs phenomenon

 Let $f: {\mathbb R} \to {\mathbb R}$ be a piecewise continuously differentiable function which is periodic with some period $L > 0$.
 Suppose that at some point $x_0$, the left limit $f(x_0^-)$ and right limit $f(x_0^+)$ of the function $f$ differ by a non-zero jump of $c$: